L-michelle/Projects/README.md

 * Suggested measures to cut churn

 # [Trending YouTube Video Dashboard](https://github.com/L-michelle/Projects-/tree/main/Trending%20YouTube%20Videos%20Dashboard)
 * Produced a dashboard using Tableau to visualize the trending videos by date, region, and category.
+* *Produced and presented findings in Powerpoint presentation.